bwearley/BESwiftCamera/README.md

 # BESwiftCamera: simple camera controller for iOS written in Swift
-BESwiftCamera is a simple camera controller for taking photos/videos in iOS applications written in Swift version 2.
+BESwiftCamera is a simple camera controller for taking photos/videos in iOS applications written in Swift 2.0.
 Ported from LLSimpleCamera in Objective-C.

 ## Initializing Camera
 ```swift